BDC Hamburger Icon

 Thanks,

-It analyzes emails as you’re writing them, highlights wording it finds ill-suited to the recipient’s personality profile and suggests phrasing more “simpatico” to that person.
-For example, it tells you to use “Hello” rather than “Hi there” when emailing with Jane Doe and add friendly lines like “hope you are doing well.”
+Crystal’s Writing Assistant provides real-time guidance on customizing your writing style — including the words, phrases and tone — to better resonate with the prospect you’re contacting.
+It analyzes emails as you write them, highlights wording it finds ill-suited to the recipient’s personality profile, and suggests phrasing more appropriate for that person.
+For example, it may tell you to use “Hello” rather than “Hi there” when emailing Jane Doe and to add friendly lines like “Hope you are doing well.”

-You can ask co-workers to take a 10-minute personality test and use those results to better manage them.
-Managers can create custom playbooks for individual colleagues or the team as a whole to help with group meetings, performance reviews, one-on-ones and conflict resolution.
+Crystal can also provide insights to help you improve manager-employee relations.
+For example, leaders can ask team members to take a 10-minute personality test and use the results to manage them better.
+Additionally, managers can create custom Playbooks for individual colleagues or the entire team to enhance group meetings, performance reviews, one-on-ones and workplace conflict management.

-Crystal doesn’t provide users with a prospect’s email addresses in the LinkedIn sidebar.
-However, there are a number of tools that do, including GetProspect, Reply.io and Kaspr.
+Crystal doesn't provide users with a prospect's email address in the LinkedIn sidebar.
+However, several tools do, including GetProspect, Reply.io and Kaspr.

 What are the pros and cons of using Crystal?